okteto-community/movies-with-divert/README.md

 - Catalog service
 - Rent service
 - Worker Service
-- Infrastructure

 ##### 4. Rent Development (`okteto.rent.yaml`)
-**Use when**: Working on rental logic, Kafka integration, or Spring Boot backend
+**Use when**: Working on rental logic, message processing, and Kafka integration

 **What it deploys**:
 - Rent service only (Java/Spring Boot)

-**Shares**:
-- Frontend
-- Catalog service
-- API service
 - Worker Service
+- Kafka
-- Infrastructure
+- PostgresSQL

-##### 5. Worker Development (`okteto.worker.yaml`)
-**Use when**: Working on message processing logic

-**What it deploys**:
-- Worker service only (Golang)

 **Shares**:
 - Frontend
 - Catalog service
 - API service
-- Rent Service
-- Infrastructure

 ## Baggage Header Propagation
-All the servicers of the movies app have been instrumented with baggage header propagation to ensure Divert routing works seamlessly across all services.
+Note that all the servicers of the movies app have been instrumented with baggage header propagation.
+This is so that Okteto Divert routing works seamlessly across all services.

 ## Best Practices